 A space for thought-provoking conversations about the current issues, trends, ideas and big questions facing the affordable housing and community development field in the United States.

-This podcast series is hosted by Laurel Blatchford, President of Enterprise Community Partners.
+This podcast series is hosted by Laurel Blatchford, former president of Enterprise Community Partners.

 Ep6: Building Back Better: Puerto Rico Update

 Several themes have become clear on the island of Puerto Rico as local and national partners coordinate the delicate process of response, recovery, and reconstruction following Hurricane Maria.
 Meanwhile, the true impact of the storm and the resulting mass-exodus of the island’s population is still unfolding.

 As we approach the one-year anniversary of the vicious storm, I reached out to Enterprise experts Erika Ruiz, Director of Enterprise Advisors, and Laurie Schoeman, Senior Program Director of Resilience Initiatives, about the role Enterprise is taking to support and guide the nonprofit and government sectors through a multifaceted island wide recovery.

 Ep5: Opportunity Zones: Promises and Pitfalls

 The Opportunity Zones Initiative has been considered an exciting, new economic development opportunity funneling an estimated $6 trillion in unrealized capital gains into qualified low-income census tracts across the United States.

 However, several questions have emerged throughout the nomination process, specifically around the creation of Opportunity Funds, selecting qualified census tracts, the potential for community displacement, and who exactly stands to benefit from this economic incentive program.
 I’ve invited Rachel Reilly, Director of Impact Investing, and Flora Arabo, National State and Local Policy Director, to deconstruct Opportunity Zones and explore the potential impacts.